a-azad/pifourth.com/www/content/docs-blog/become_data_scientist.md

 - Good Luck!

 ### Start Here
 - `Git` technology and free hosting websites such as `github` or `gitlab` are used for software development and version control.
 It is a must these days.
 They ease the process of storing and version control-ing your code.
-Learn `git` ([here](https://git-scm.com/doc)), create an account on `github` and make it your routine to keep a copy of whatever you build on [github](https://github.com/).
+Learn [git](https://git-scm.com/doc), create an account on `github` and make it your routine to keep a copy of whatever you build on [github](https://github.com/).
 Those codes will soon become part of your resume.
 Max 2 days to learn the basics and setup accounts.
 - I used to share [this post](https://blog.insightdatascience.com/preparing-for-the-transition-to-data-science-e9194c90b42c) with people but it is a bit old and extensive and you may get lost.
 Feel free to take a look, though.
 - I suggest reading [this report](https://workera.ai/resource_downloads/ai_career_pathways/) from [Workera](https://workera.ai/) and check out their website.
 I particularly like this chart: